-STEP FOUR: DRIER AND CONDENSER PREPARATION: You can perform most of the following steps on a clean flat surface like a workbench.
+STEP THREE: DRIER AND CONDENSER PREPARATION.
+You can perform most of the following steps on a clean flat surface like a workbench.
 Lay the condenser down so that both hose connections are on the right side (the larger connection will be on top).
 The drier is conveniently mounted on the right hand side of the condenser.
 First insert the drier into the drier mounting bracket (it's basically a sleeve for the drier).
-Attach using the two #8 - 20 x 5/8" Bolts and Lock Nuts, making sure that the drier bracket is bolted to the condenser from the backside.
-Tighten connections at either end using supplied o-rings on both ends and a few drops of mineral oil to each o-ring.
+Attach the drier liquid tube to the drier and also to the connection on the condenser (tighten connections at either end using supplied o-rings on both ends and a few drops of mineral oil to each o-ring).
+With these two components combined it will easy to find the correct place to attach the drier bracket to the condenser with the included #8-20 x 5/8" bolts and lock nuts (attach drier and bracket from the back of the condenser).

-STEP FIVE: Screw the high-pressure switch into the port at the lower end of the drier liquid tube.
-Go ahead and plug the pressure switch harness into the switch at this time (black
+STEP FOUR: Screw the high-pressure switch into the port at the lower end of the drier liquid tube.
+Go ahead and plug the pressure switch harness into the switch at this time (black electrical boot with two long white wires).

-Brackets angles outward (A) electrical boot with two long white wires).
-Four #10-5/8" screws STEP SIX: Install the upper condenser bracket (A) using four #10 - 20 x 5/8 screws in the 6th, 7th, 11th and 12th holes on the condenser from the left, 11th, 12th Holes 6th, 7th Holes be sure the bend on the bracket is facing towards you.
-Next, attach the lower bracket (B) using four #10-20x5/8 screws in the 6th, 7th, 13th and 14th hole from the left hand side.
+STEP FIVE: Install the upper condenser bracket (A) using four #10 - 20 x 5/8" screws in the 4th, 5th, 8th and 9th holes on the condenser from the left, be sure the bend on the brackets are facing out towards you, (top bracket mounts from the front of the condenser, bottom bracket from the back).
+Next, attach the lower bracket (B) using four #10-20 x 5/8" screws in the 5th, 6th, 9th and 10th hole from the left hand side.
 This bracket has a large hole that corresponds to the OEM latch support previously removed from the vehicle.
-You can easily find the correct position for mounting the drier to the condenser by using the drier liquid tube as a gauge.
-6th, 7th Holes 13th, 14th Holes